-These articles are for anyone looking to start lifting weights for the first time, or someone wanting to switch to a new workout program.
-I think if you have a basic understanding of the gym then every program you come across will make more sense and you’ll be more confident getting started.
+These articles are for anyone looking to start lifting weights for the first time.
+They’re also suitable for someone wanting to switch to a new workout program.
+With a basic understanding of the gym every program you read will make more sense and you’ll be more confident getting started.

 Where To Start

 The first thing you need to think about is how many times a week you can exercise.
-You can absolutely get in better shape from just one workout a week, that’s especially true if you’ve previously been doing.. zero.. workouts a week, but really something in the range of 2 to 5 sessions a week is ideal.
+You can absolutely get in better shape from just one workout a week, that’s especially true if you’ve previously been doing.. zero.. workouts a week.
+Ideally though, you’d aim for something in the range of 2 to 5 sessions a week.

 How many workouts or sessions you do in a week will dictate what you get up to in each session, and you’ll see why in a minute.
 In general people are going to break up each visit to the gym based on what muscle groups they are training, so before we continue we need a really quick anatomy lesson.
 When I mention specific muscle groups it’s going to help you to know where they are on the body.